shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 OPSAlgorithm{Float64}(4, [0.12513423100917873 0.1252014698797476 0.12364583463206219 0.0; 0.12513423100917873 0.6243955903607573 0.12364583463206219 0.0; 0.6245973069724639 0.1252014698797476 0.6290624961038135 0.5052279142063506; 0.12513423100917873 0.1252014698797476 0.12364583463206219 0.4947720857936494], "CORN-U")
 ```

 For the sake of coherence, all of the algorithms in the package return the same type of object, which is named `OPSAlgorithm`.
 The returned object has three different fields, number of assets, portfolio matrix, and the name of the algorithm.
-The portfolio matrix is the matrix of the portfolio vectors where the rows represent the stocks and the columns represent the investment days.
-The fields can be accessed as follows:
+The portfolio matrix is the matrix of the portfolio vectors where the rows and columns represent the stocks and investment days, respectively.
+The fields of the `model` can be accessed as follows:

 ```julia
 julia> model.n_assets